FEATHER & ASH

 WIDER THAN THE SKY

-WIDER THAN THE SKY will debut from Daniel Ehrenhaft at Soho Teen September 8, 2020.
-The novel follows the dual stories of twin sisters, coping with the aftermath of their father's sudden death.
+WIDER THAN THE SKY will debut from Daniel Ehrenhaft at Soho Teen January 12, 2021.
+The novel follows the dual stories of twin sisters, coping with the aftermath of their father's sudden death and the secret that he was bi-sexual, and living a secret life.
 When their mother moves them to a ramshackle mansion in California, the twins discover that both parents were hiding secrets about their sexual identities.
 The deal was brokered by Rena Rossner at The Deborah Harris Agency, for USCPOM rights.

 Excerpt: "walking down Irving Street has begun to remind me of the Champs de Elysees in summer.
 But some neighbors aren’t crazy about this change.
 Evidently, a small child playing a tuneless Twinkle Twinkle Little Star woke 7th Avenue neighbors some Saturdays back.
 And others in the neighborhood say it’s too bad we have more vagrants..."

 Excerpt: "It didn’t seem so weird at first: Starbucks inside Safeway.
 It’s coffee as you shop.
 It’s just one step further than a pre-grocery-shopping stop at the bank for cash or at Kodak for photos.
 But something was missing..."

 Kath is a doctoral candidate in Composition and Applied Linguistics at Indiana University of PA.
 Many of my publications are academic.
 Below are examples of my academic work.

 TEACHING INQUIRY IN FYC FOR RESEARCH SKILLS TRANSFER: CHAPTER 7, PURDUE UNIVERSITY INFORMATION LITERACY HANDBOOK